 UC Davis uses a variety of internal fellowship funds to support academic graduate students.
-Internal fellowships can provide financial support in the form of a stipend (or "living allowance"), fees, nonresident tuition, research, travel or any combination of these.
+Internal fellowships can provide financial support in the form of a stipend (or "living allowance"), tuition & fee, nonresident supplemental tuition, research, travel or any combination of these.
 The value of the fellowships varies from $1,000 to as much as a $50,000/year award.
-Internal fellowships are paid in a single academic year (October through July) unless otherwise noted.
+Internal fellowships are paid in a single academic year (October through June) unless otherwise noted.

 The online application is used for both prospective and continuing students, however, instructions, deadlines, and fellowships available are different for each group.
 The on-line application will automatically route applicants to the 'Continuing Student Fellowship' page where you will answer questions to determine your eligibility for each Internal Fellowships, please read the 'application and descriptions' page of our internal fellowships for more information.

 Awards are a mark of honor, primarily on the basis of scholarship and promise of outstanding academic and professional contribution.
 In evaluating applications, consideration is given to the extent and quality of previous undergraduate and graduate work, evidence of ability in research or other creative accomplishment, evidence of intellectual capacity, and promise of productive scholarship.
 Items to be included in this evaluation are: graduate grade-point average (GPA), academic transcripts, statement of purpose essay, personal history statement essay, three letters of recommendation, and other documentation such as publications and awards.
 Students must have a minimum GPA of 3.0 in order to be considered for fellowships.

 Students in self-supporting degree programs (Clinical Research, Forensic Science, International Commercial Law, Master of Laws, Master's Entry Program in Nursing, Physician Assistant Studies, Professional Accountancy, and Maternal and Child Nutrition) are not eligible.
 Education Credential/MA students are only eligible once they have been awarded the credential and have begun their master's year of study.
 Students in the professional degree programs in Medicine (MD), Veterinary Medicine (DVM), Law (JD) and Management (MBA) are also not eligible.

 Notification of Decision